francisco-ar/pvtools/README.md

 `git clone https://github.com/tcapelle/capetools/`

-go inside the cloned capetools repo and do:
+Now you can install from PyPi:

-`pip install .`
+`pip install pvtools`

 or on editable mode, git clone this repo, and from within the repo install using: